Send a fun, silly, free e-card to family and friends.

 Review by Melissa Boyd of themes4kids.com, Mother of Ian, age 23 months

-quoted from Fred Rogers of "Mister Rogers' Neigborhood", in "Parade" as quoted in "Kids are worth it!
-Giving your child the gift of inner discipline" by Barbara Coloroso, page 26
+quoted from "Wisdom of the Elders" as quoted in "Kids are worth it!
+Giving your child the gift of inner discipline" by Barbara Coloroso, page 28

 Small children should be supervised by a caregiver when at a computer,